What to Drink in San Sebastián: An Insider’s Guide

 Basques have been drinking cider for longer than beer and wine have been around, so it’s safe to say they know what they’re doing.
 They’ve perfected everything about the art of cider—from the fermentation process to the incredible pouring technique (from high above the head into the glass down below!).
 The unique pour and small amount in each serving of cider allow for it to accumulate the perfect amount of bubbles, giving each sip a crisper taste.

-Red wine
+Red Wine

 You can’t come to Spain without drinking red wine.
-Luckily, some of the most iconic reds in the country are produced not far from San Sebastian, in the D.O.C.
+Luckily, some of the most iconic reds in the country are produced not far from San Sebastián in the D.O.C.
 Rioja wine region.
 In fact, a small part of the region is actually located in the Basque Country itself, in the province of Álava.
 The Riojas produced here undergo a slightly different growing and production process, giving the final products a fuller body and higher acidity than those made in La Rioja.
 Another great local option are the wines from D.O.
 Navarra, an up-and-coming wine region also bordering the Basque Country.

 If wine is calling your name, be sure to go with a crianza variety.
-Aged for several years, including one in a barrel, these wines are unpretentious and not complex but still serve up an incredible taste, making them the perfect choice for a casual night out with friends.
+Aged for several years, including one in a barrel, these wines are unpretentious and not complex, but still serve up an incredible taste, making them the perfect choice for a casual night out with friends.

 A group does a cheers with wine